How to Make Easy Stuffed Eggplant

 I created this recipe by combining the techniques used for an Italian dish called Melanzane alla Parmigiana and a Turkish dish called Imam Bayildi (which, roughly translated, means "the Imam fainted with pleasure!").
 It is nourishing and filling, and makes a complete, delicious vegetarian meal; or it can be used as a starter or accompaniment to another dish, such as meat.

-Crispy, aromatic, Baked Stuffed Aubergine - Delicious!
+Crispy, Baked Stuffed Aubergine - Smells Divine and Tastes Delicious!

 At the bottom of this page I have added two YouTube videos, one about how to cook Melanzane alla Parmigiana and the other of how to cook Imam Bayildi.